 Roughly speaking, a server can serve either static or dynamic content.

-When the web server receives a request for a dynamic page, however, it reacts differently.
-It passes the page to a special piece of software responsible for finishing the page.
-This special software is called an application server.
-The application server scans page for instructions and finishes page, then passes finished page back to web server.
+However, when the web server receives a request for a dynamic page, it reacts differently.
+First, it passes the page to a particular piece of software responsible for finishing the page.
+This specific software is called an application server.

-Dynamic pages refers to web content that changes based on the behavior, preferences, and interests of the user.
-The content served out is actually generated dynamically, on-demand.
-Dynamic pages are written in languages such as Java, PHP, Python, etc.
+Dynamic pages refer to web content that changes based on user’s behavior, preferences, and interests.
+The content served out is generated dynamically, on-demand.
+Dynamic pages are written in programming languages such as Java, PHP, Python, etc.

 This workflow is shown in the figure below.

-Application servers extend the ability of a web server to handle web application requests, and much more.
+In other words, the application servers extend the ability of a webserver to handle web application requests and much more.

-Now you know what is a web server and how does it work.
-At its core, request-response is the key to what work a server does, day in and day out.
+Now you know what a web server is and how it works.
+At its core, request-response is the key to a server’s work, day in and day out.

 Every time you open a new website page or do some online shopping, an array of near-instant processes are taking place in a server somewhere.

-Please feel free to drop you comments if you want to share more information about the topic discussed above.
+Please feel free to drop your comments if you want to share more information about the topic discussed above.